myakinkii/minesnf_proxy/readme.md

 - solo or cooperative experience
 - endless mine floors to descend and gain loot upon ascending
 - increasing difficulty of mobs on floors
-- fight or flee or steal battle mechanics
+- action points based asynchronous battle mechanics
+- control the fight with buffs/debuffs
+- tank with "defend" and combo with "assist" in multiplayer
 - four crafting recipes to uncover from wise bosses
 - common, rare, and epic gems to become stronger and change the battle outcome in your favour